• Skip to main content

 What else can you put on your fall charcuterie board besides meat and cheese?

-Keep these principles in mind: Salty, sweet, crunchy, soft.
+Keep these principles in mind when assembling your fall snack board: Salty, sweet, crunchy, soft.
 From there, you can fill in the blanks with a wide variety of crackers, nuts, fruit, and beyond.
 I also love a garnish of seasonal herbs, such as rosemary or sage, for color and to fill in any empty spots.

-• On the crunchy side: crisp crackers, nuts, fresh apple slices, cold grapes.
+• On the crunchy side: crisp crackers, nuts (salted or candied almonds, walnuts, and pecans being my favorite), fresh apple slices, cold black or red grapes.
+Crisps and crunch add important texture variation.

-• Salty condiments: Your charcuterie, olives, some types of crackers, hard pretzels
+• Salty condiments: Your savory charcuterie (ham, cured meats such as good-quality pepperoni or prosciutto di Parma, olives, some types of crackers, hard pretzels

-• Soft-textured condiments for your fall charcuterie board: the aforementioned chutneys and jams, ripe pear
+• Soft-textured condiments for your fall charcuterie board: the aforementioned chutneys and jams, ripe pear, and maybe simple dips in small bowls

 How to Arrange an Autumn Charcuterie Board

 There is much to be said about a minimalist approach, with negative space between each element.
-But if you want to build up a full fall charcuterie board, here’s how to do it:
+But if you want to build up a full fall charcuterie board, here’s how to layer on all the different snacks components:

-2. Add the charcuterie.
-Create height and interest by ribboning your prosciutto, or fold slices of aged salami in half or quarters instead of leaving it flat.
+3. Add the charcuterie.
+Create height and interest to your fall themed charcuterie board by ribboning your prosciutto, or fold slices of aged salami in half or quarters instead of leaving it flat.

 How to Make a Fall Charcuterie Board